By Carolyn Eddie | June 9, 2017

 Alan and I are celebrating our 30th Wedding Anniversary on the 12th of this month, to be honest I am not sure how he has put up with me all this time!

-So I have to share the recipe for the dessert that was served at our wedding.
-I have no real memory of the rest of the meal, chicken maybe, but the dessert, for a Banff lass, was the height of sophistication.
-Strawberries and kiwi fruit, together with caramel sauce in a time when strawberries only made a brief appearance for a few weeks of the summer was very fancy.
+I have to share the recipe for the dessert that was served at our wedding.
+Brandy Baskets filled with cream, strawberries and kiwi fruit, drizzled with caramel sauce, I have no real memory of the rest of the meal, chicken maybe, but this dessert, for a Banff lass, was the height of sophistication.
+Remember, this was a time, when strawberries only made a brief appearance for a few weeks of the summer.

-The recipe is the one for brandy snaps, the cream filled cigar shaped dessert which is only really around at Christmas.
-The baskets can be made in advance and stored in a airtight container but only fill them with fruit and cream just before serving as they will get soggy.
-High humidity is not great for them either.
+The basic recipe is for brandy snaps, the cream filled cigar shaped dessert which is only really around at Christmas.
+I have changed the shape to create baskets to hold the fruit and cream.
+The baskets can be made in advance and stored in an airtight container.
+Fill them with the fruit and cream just before serving, otherwise they will get soggy.
+High humidity is not great for them either

 The key to making them is to cook them until golden brown then, once out of the oven, shape them over a small water glass.
 If the lacy biscuit (cookie) becomes too hard to work with you can pop them back into the oven to soften them again.